ewired/gjs-guide/docs/extensions/overview/anatomy.md

 ### `shell-version`

-`shell-version` is an array of GNOME Shell versions your extension supports and must include at least one version.
+`shell-version` is an array of strings describing which GNOME Shell versions your extension supports.
+It must include at least one entry or your extension will be uninstallable.

+For versions up to and including GNOME 3.38, you should use a major and minor version such as `"3.38"`.
+Starting with GNOME 40, you should simply use the major version, such as `"40"` or `"41"`.

+Note that GNOME Shell has a configuration setting, `disable-extension-version-validation`, which controls whether unsupported extensions can be loaded.
+Before GNOME 40 this was `true` by default (users could install extensions regardless of the `shell-version`), but because of the major changes it is now `false` by default.

 ### `url`